-Hawaii’s Most Haunted Places and Subjects.
+Hawaii’s Most Haunted Places, News Articles, and Legends.

 Learn about some of the most haunted places and subjects in Hawai‘i through Hawaiian legends and oral traditions, historical accounts, newspaper articles, and true personal ghost stories.
 Here, we have some interesting stories about some of the places we bring our guests and a few places you may not want to venture to alone.